taskcluster/mozilla-history/README.md

   2. `/` -> `⁄`

 Rather than creating nested subdirectories, this conversion avoids directory names colliding with entity filenames.

 ## Entity update cadence

 The `mozilla-history` command is run every 5 mins from a raspberry pi in
-@petemoore's home network.  with the results committed to this repository and pushed to github.
+@petemoore's home network with the results committed to this repository and pushed to github.

 ## Installing